Pussy: Female genitalia

-American President Donald Trump's use of the word to describe celebrity interactions with women ("grab them by the pussy", known as the Access Hollywood tape) provoked strong reactions by media figures and politicians across the political spectrum; an image of a snarling cat with the slogan "pussy grabs back" became a "rallying cry for female rage against Trump".
-Pink "pussyhats" (knitted caps with cat-like ears) were a notable feature of the worldwide protests held the day after Trump's first inauguration as President of the United States.
+Donald Trump's use of the word to describe his interactions as a celebrity with women ("You can do anything.
+Grab them by the pussy") on the Access Hollywood tape provoked strong reactions by media figures and politicians across the political spectrum.
+After the tape was released in October 2016, The Guardian reported that the slogan "Pussy grabs back" (sometimes accompanied by an image of a snarling cat) had become a "rallying cry for female rage against Trump".
+Pink "pussyhats" (knitted caps with cat-like ears) were a notable feature of the Women's March protests held in Washington and worldwide the day after Trump's first inauguration as President of the United States.
 The name attempts to reclaim the derogatory term and is never used as an anatomical representation.

 Words referring to cats are used as vulgar slang for female genitals in some other European languages as well.
 Examples include German Muschi (literally "house cat"), French chatte ("female cat", also used to refer to sexual intercourse), Dutch poes ("puss"), Portuguese rata (literally "female rat"), and Norwegian mus ("mouse"), which are also animal terms used as vulgar slang for women's genitals.